Jeimer Candelario Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 23rd in the league.

-- The Dodgers have the 20th-ranked team ERA across all league pitching staffs (4.44).
+- The Dodgers have the 19th-ranked team ERA among all MLB pitching staffs (4.42).

-- The Dodgers rank 15th in baseball in home runs surrendered (62 total, 1.1 per game).
+- Dodgers pitchers combine to rank 16th in baseball in home runs allowed (63 total, 1.1 per game).

-- Gonsolin (2-1) takes the mound for the Dodgers in his seventh start of the season.
-He's put together a 1.82 ERA in 29 2/3 innings pitched, with 23 strikeouts.

-- The righty's last time out was on Wednesday against the Atlanta Braves, when he tossed 5 2/3 innings, surrendering three earned runs while allowing three hits.
+- The righty's last time out was on Friday against the Tampa Bay Rays, when he tossed six innings, surrendering six earned runs while giving up eight hits.

-- The 29-year-old has put up an ERA of 1.82, with 7 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .152 batting average against him.
+- The 30-year-old has amassed an ERA of 6.27, with 6.3 strikeouts per nine innings, in 10 games this season.
+Opponents are hitting .298 against him.

 © 2023 Data Skrive.
 All rights reserved.